PatriceJiang/ccplugin_tutorial/README.md

 ### Create a cocos project with Cocos Creator 3.6

-Start CocosCreator application, and run `Create an empty project` in chosen folder.
+Start the CocosCreator application, and run `Create an empty project` in the chosen folder.

 ![create ](doc/images/1_create_empty_project.PNG)

-**Create and save a empty scene**
+**Create and save an empty scene**

 ![save scene](doc/images/1_2_save_emtpy_scene.PNG)